-One cool feature we really liked is that you can schedule reports to be automatically generated weekly, monthly, quarterly or annually and emailed to you in the format of your choice (PDF, CSV or XLS).
+One cool feature we really liked from our demo is that you can schedule reports to be automatically generated weekly, monthly, quarterly or annually and emailed to you in the format of your choice (PDF, CSV or XLS).
 You can also set up the software to automatically email you a weekly report with an overview of your business’s performance.
 This report includes summaries of your income and expenses, cash flow, top expenses and active projects.
 More than 40 standard reports are built into the software, including general ledger reports, profit and loss statements, sales by item, timesheet details, accounts receivable aging, and aged payables.

 Using accounting software is one of the best tax-saving tips we can recommend.
 Excellent accounting software can help you track key data, such as your profits and losses, to simplify tax filing.

 We were impressed by Zoho’s ability to create customized automation tools.
 Tech-savvy business owners might appreciate the opportunity to geek out on Zoho’s ability to code custom functions with the program’s scripting language.
 We also like that Zoho maintains a team of coders who can help less tech-inclined business owners build what they need to automate additional functions.